AndersDeath/diary2/000-current.md

 # 16 August - Wednesday - Yerevan - 321 day of immigration

 Today I was at dentist cabinet.
 She found the fourth channel in my tooth.
+This is nice because it will save it.